redis/redis-doc/topics/sentinel.md

 leader sentinel aborts a failover it sends a `SLAVEOF` command to all the slaves already reconfigured or in the process of being reconfigured to switch the configuration back to the original master.

+**Sentinel Rule #18** A Sentinel will consider the failover process aborted, both when acting as leader and when acting as an observer, in the following conditions are true:
+* A failover is in progress and a slave to promote was already selected (or in the case of the observer was already detected as master).
+* The promoted slave is in **Extended SDOWN** condition (continually in SDOWN condition for at least ten times the configured `down-after-milliseconds`).

 Manual interactions
 ---